 Fish with hearty flesh is best suited for grilling because it can stand up to the high heat of the grates.
 Some of the fish that cook well on the grill include salmon, tuna, cod and snapper.

 Grilling Guide: How to Grill Fish

 Be sure that your grill grate is clean and slightly oiled.
-Heat the grill to a high temperature, around 400 degrees Fahrenheit.
+Heat the grill to a high temperature, around 400°F.

 Once fish is on the grill, avoid moving the fillets around.
 Let the fish sear over high heat to caramelize with grill marks.
 If it seems that one area of the grill is too warm, move the fish to the cooler side.
 Leave the grill lid down to keep heat in.
 Cook fish until it reaches an internal temperature of 145°F and flakes easily with a fork.